henrysky/astroNN/docs/source/neuralnets/apogee_bcnncensored.rst

     # pred_std['model'] is the model uncertainty from dropout variational inference
     pred, pred_std = bcnncensored_net.test(x_test, x_err)

-Since `astroNN.models.ApogeeBCNN` uses Bayesian deep learning which provides uncertainty analysis features.
-If you want quick testing/prototyping, please use `astroNN.models.ApogeeCNN`.
-You can plot aspcap label residue by

 .. code-block:: python

    bcnncensored_net.aspcap_residue_plot(pred, y_test, pred_std)

 You can calculate jacobian which represents the output derivative to the input and see where those output is sensitive to in inputs.